GuiloScion/NexusOS/docs/wiki/03-how-a-pc-boots.md

 On a legacy/BIOS PC, the sequence is:

-1. The CPU powers on in **16-bit real mode** — the ancient mode of the original 1978 8086, for backward compatibility.
+1. The CPU powers on in **16-bit real mode**, the ancient mode of the original 1978 8086, for backward compatibility.
 Only 1 MiB of memory is addressable, and there's no memory protection.
 2. The **BIOS** (firmware on the motherboard) runs: it tests hardware, then